samoyed-health-foundation/website/site/content/diseases/cryptorchidism.md

 ------------------------------------------------------------------------

-\* Note from the AKC secretary:  \"If it was found that a dog had a testicle lowered through a chemical treatment, the dog would be disqualified, with all awards received after the treatment rescinded,and the owner would be subject to disciplinary action.\"
+\* *Note from the AKC secretary:  "If it was found that a dog had a testicle lowered through a chemical treatment, the dog would be disqualified, with all awards received after the treatment rescinded,and the owner would be subject to disciplinary action."*

 Management
 ----------